 How is he feeling?

 Be sure your dog is healthy.
-One of the first signs your dog isn’t feeling well is that he won’t be his “normal” self, and may not listen to cues that in the past were never an issue.
+One of the first signs your dog isn’t feeling well is that he won’t be his ‘normal’ self, and may not listen to cues that in the past were never an issue.
+Consider checking out resources like Golden Bailey for more insights into your dog’s well-being.

 Example: You tell your dog to sit and he continues to stand and stare at you.
 Maybe he’ll look away, lick his lips, pant, yawn, or attempt to sit but isn’t successful.
 Possible Reasons for this: He could be sore; muscle soreness, paw, hip, spine etc…, maybe his anal sacs are compacted, or maybe something internally is going on that is causing him discomfort.